danielmahon/gatsby-remark-relative-images/README.md

         {
           resolve: `gatsby-remark-relative-images`,
           options: {
-            // The root of "media_folder" in your config.yml
+            // [Optional] The root of "media_folder" in your config.yml
             // Defaults to "static"
             staticFolderName: 'static',
           },